Skyan1002/aquah_cali/README.md

 full-period NSE/CC/KGE when ranking candidates.
 Hydrograph and per-event figures are generated only for the top-performing candidate and are fed back into the LLM agents for the next round.

+### Runtime visibility and artifacts

+- Each phase of a round now prints explicit progress logs: proposal requests, initial suggestions, post-review refinements, simulation launches, and per-candidate metric summaries (including the blended ranking score).
+- The best-performing candidate of the entire run is mirrored under `<simu_folder>/results/best/` with a `summary.json`, the hydrograph plot, and per-event figures for quick inspection.
+Individual EF5 stdout/stderr logs are also captured in `<candidate>/logs/ef5.log`.
+- Parallel simulations respect a configurable worker cap (`max_workers` on the manager) and default to the available CPU count to avoid resource contention when exploring many candidates.